stone-zeng/stone-zeng.site/docs/posts/2020-12-17-modular-tensor-category-1.md

 ---
-layout: post
 title: Notes on modular tensor category (1)
 date: 2020-12-17
 last_modified_at: 2021-04-30
 lang: en-US
 math: true
-description: Category theory formalizes many mathematical structures, especially the mapping between “objects”.
+excerpt: Category theory formalizes many mathematical structures, especially the mapping between “objects”.
 A modular tensor category is a category with some extra structures and can provide a mathematical foundation for some physical concepts, especially the topological orders.
 ---

 $$